-As we integrate technology into learning, we should strive to fulfill the ideal of equity in education.
-"The design of the educational system - particularly what opportunities it provides and to whom - is central to the design of the just society," according to Kenneth R. Howe, a specialist in educational ethics.
-In line with this compelling thought, technology should be more than a tool to cross barriers of space and time.
+As we integrate technology into learning, we should embrace the ideal of equity in education.
+"The design of the educational system-particularly what opportunities it provides and to whom - is central to the design of the just society," urged Kenneth R. Howe, a specialist in educational ethics.
+In line with this compelling thought, technology should be more than a tool to traverse space and time.
 It also should promote social change and more chances for all.